Kahle Becker, President, Boise Idaho

 Tom splits his time between Hailey and the Pahsimeroi Valley, where he is the co-owner of Big Creek Ranch, a conservation-oriented cattle and hay operation.
 In the Upper Salmon Basin, Tom works to restore and enhance habitat for several species of concern including Chinook Salmon and Greater Sage Grouse, in addition to the many big game animals that live there.

 He is a member of the Central Idaho Rangelands Network, and formerly served on the Blaine County Land, Water and Wildlife Levy Advisory Board.
-Tom can be found in the mountains of Central Idaho in the fall, and enjoys fishing for our native trout with his two children in the summertime.
+Tom can be found in the mountains of Central Idaho in the fall, and enjoys fishing for our native trout with his wife and two children in the summertime.

 Tom joined the IWF board to maintain public ownership of our mountains and rivers, and preserve for all Idahoans the unmatched hunting and fishing opportunities that exist within them.